ivnvxd/pyquest/markdown/03_control_flow_and_data_flows.md

     language: Python

-#### Closures <a id="closures"></a>
+### Closures <a id="closures"></a>

-Closures in Python refer to a programming concept where a function is dynamically generated by another function, and the inner function has access to the variables that were in the local scope of the outer function when the inner function was created.
+_Closures_ in Python refer to a programming concept where a function is dynamically generated by another function, and the inner function has access to the variables that were in the local scope of the outer function when the inner function was created.
 This allows the inner function to remember and access those variables even after the outer function has finished executing, effectively providing a way to keep some form of state.

+- Closures are used to create functions that have access to variables from the local scope of the outer function, even after the outer function has finished executing.
+- Closures are created by defining a function inside another function, and returning the inner function from the outer function.
+- Closures are useful for creating functions that have access to variables from the local scope of the outer function, and can be used to create functions that have some form of state.

 ```python